epowell101/openebs-docs/docs/backup.md

 **Support for more backup storage location**

-Current velero-plugin supports S3 and GCP backup storage location only.
-Support for other storage location is planned in the future release.
+Current Velero-plugin supports S3 and GCP backup storage location only.
+Support for other storage locations is planned in the future release.

 <br>